-Director of the Sydney Peace Foundation, Emeritus Professor Stuart Rees, said “The peace prize jury recognised the significance of Ms Khan’s efforts to eliminate violence towards women, whether that violence was caused by poverty, by men’s abusive power, by cultural norms or religious traditions.
-We are also impressed by her diversity – someone who was brought up as a Muslim in Bangladesh, who has married into another culture, who was educated in three different countries and has served the United Nations High Commission for Refugees for over 20 years before becoming Secretary General of Amnesty International”.
+The Peace Prize Jury recognised the significance of Ms Khan’s efforts to eliminate violence towards women, whether that violence was caused by poverty, by men’s abusive power, by cultural norms or religious traditions.
+They were also impressed by her diversity – she is a thought leader who was brought up as a Muslim in Bangladesh, married into another culture, was educated in three different countries and has served the United Nations High Commission for Refugees for over 20 years before becoming Secretary General of Amnesty International.

-“I am deeply honoured to receive the Sydney Peace Prize” said Irene Khan from Amnesty International’s London headquarters.
-“Through this award, the Sydney Peace Foundation recognizes that there can be no peace without justice and respect for human rights.
+I am deeply honoured to receive the Sydney Peace Prize.
+Through this award, the Sydney Peace Foundation recognises that there can be no peace without justice and respect for human rights.
 I passionately believe in the power of human rights as a set of global values to bring our fractured and divided world together.

 Around the world, human rights activists are giving hope to millions of people – women, indigenous people, the poor and the marginalised – in their struggle for equality and dignity.
 This award is for them.
 In their name I accept this award with humility and with gratitude.

 What I see happening across our world today, is that peace is being redefined, in the interests of the powerful and the privileged, at the expense of the poor and the marginalised.
 Today the biggest threat to peace is not war, but fear and the failure of leadership.
 Fear that increases intolerance, threatens diversity and justifies the erosion of human rights.
 And leadership that is unprincipled and has lost its moral compass.